December 16, 2024

 From the Netherlands over Poland to the UK

-Just now, France announced that they will make their own version of the popular game format.
+Just now, Italy announced that they will make their own version of the popular game format.
 99 to Beat has been running for nine seasons in the Netherlands, has five seasons in Poland and four seasons in Germany.
-The format also already crossed over to Sweden and Norway, and a first season is in the works in Vietnam and the UK.
+The format also already crossed over to Sweden and Norway, and a first season is in the works in Vietnam, France and the UK.
 Norway, the Netherlands and Germany are currently still working on new seasons of the programme.
 A VIP version featuring famous people has also already been made in several countries.

 In Flanders, the second season of 99 to Beat was recently broadcast on VRT 1.